pantelis/aiml-common/lectures/mdp/mdp-dp-algorithms/value-iteration/_index.md

 # Dynamic Programming Algorithms - Value Iteration

+We already have seen that in the Gridworld example in the [policy iteration section]({{<ref "../policy-iteration">}}) , we may not _need_ to reach the optimal state value function $v_*(s)$ to obtain an optimal policy to result.
+The value function for the $k=3$ iteration results the same policy as the policy from a far more accurate value function (large k).

-In this section we will look at an algorithm called value iteration for the _control_ problem with a _perfectly known MDP_.
-This is similar to the [policy-based]({{<ref "../policy-iteration">}}) that we presume the reader has gone through.
+We can therefore stop early and taking the argument to the limit, do the policy improvement step in _each_ iteration.
+In this section we will look at an algorithm called value iteration that does that.

 ![value-iteration-summary](images/value-iteration-summary.png#center)
 *Summary of Value Iteration*

-## Dynamic Programming and Value Iteration

 The basic principle behind value-iteration is the principle that underlines dynamic programming and is called the _principle of optimality_ as applied to policies.
 According to this principle an _optimal_ policy can be divided into two components.